Kommunicate-io/Kommunicate-SPM-Sample/README.md

 ## Installation
 Follow these steps to install and run the sample app:

-- In the terminal, run: git clone https://github.com/shilwantk/Kommunicate-SwiftPackage-Sample
+- In the terminal, run: git clone https://github.com/Kommunicate-io/Kommunicate-SPM-Sample.git

-- cd to folder
+- cd to folder Kommunicate-SPM-Sample

-- Open the .xcodeproj file in Xcode
+- Open the Kommunicate-SPM-Sample.xcodeproj file in Xcode

 - Add your App ID in the AppDelegate file, and run the app.